Researching at the National Archives can be exciting and rewarding.

 5. Order copies

 We provide online copies of records via RecordSearch.
-These include an image of each page of the record and a searchable PDF.
+These include an image of each page of the record.

 You can identify and order an online copy of a record through RecordSearch.
 On the 'item details' screen select 'request copy' and follow the instructions.
 Copying charges apply.